Skip to content

 Method B: Install using venv

-Create empty directory & change to new dir:
+Create an empty directory and change to the new directory:

 mkdir ~/photobooth-app && cd ~/photobooth-app

-Initialize a new venv called myenv.
-Allow import of system-site-packages as picamera2 is globally installed via apt in system-site:
+Initialize a new venv named myenv.
+Allow the import of system-site-packages, since picamera2 is installed globally via apt in system-site:

 python -m venv --system-site-packages myenv